 Every new iPhone has wireless charging, but it can be hard to tell which Android phones come with this handy feature.
-Brands such as Samsung, Google, and Sony generally support it on their flagship phones.
-OnePlus is the oddball out as it supports wireless charging on precisely one phone: the OnePlus 8 Pro (at least for now).
+Big smartphone brands like Samsung, Google, and Sony generally support it on their flagship phones.
+Likewise, Xiaomi, OnePlus, and LG also offer the feature.

 Wireless charging on Android has evolved quite a bit over the past decade.
 Earlier implementations were mostly proprietary to whatever manufacturer created it.
 Fortunately, modern Android handsets and even Apple iPhones have adopted the Qi standard for wireless charging.
 And in some fancier Android phones, you can enable “reverse wireless charging” to charge other devices such as smartwatches or earbuds.

 Update, 3/15/22: Added new phones to list for Samsung, Pixel, OnePlus, Sony, and Xiaomi.

 But how does the tech work?
 Well, wireless charging uses electromagnetic induction to charge your phone.
 In laymen’s terms, a coil, which is typically made out of silver-plated copper or aluminum, is present in both your phone and the wireless charging pad.
 When you align the two coils or “place the phone on the charger,” you create an electromagnetic field.
 Your phone generates a current from the field that’s then converted into direct current (DC) energy, which is pushed to your phone’s battery.

 Aligning the coils is pretty straightforward.
 Generally speaking, you’ll want to align the middle of the back of your phone with the charging pad.
 Similar to wired charging, you’ll see your phone light up, indicating that charging has begun.
 Just note that you might not be able to wireless charge if you have a thicker heavy-duty case.